“You can’t play God without being acquainted with the devil. “

 J.D.
 Barker has crafted a rich, intricate world full of robust, personality-driven characters and advanced storytelling meant for thicc-ass novels.
 You don’t get conclusions around here.
 There is no end until it ends.

 It’s a train that never stops.
-It is always moving towards the next destination in this 4MK world where you’ll be given new threads and new clues and new revelations that puts one more puzzle piece into the jumbled picture that is Anson Bishop and Detective Porter.
+It is always moving towards the next destination in this 4MK world where you’ll be given new threads and new clues and new revelations that put one more puzzle piece into the jumbled picture that is Anson Bishop and Detective Porter.

-This series is detailed, not so much in visual description, but in depth of narrative and connections.
+This series is detailed, not so much in the visual description, but in the depth of narrative and connections.
 They are flying all over the place, from past to present, from case to case.
 It could be too much maybe for some readers, but for me, I was filled with pure joy at how vast this puzzle really is.

 And I don’t want to oversell this, but HOLY SHIT, YOU GUYS, IT’S THE GREATEST THING OUT THERE RIGHT NOW ON THE FACE OF THE EARTH.

 …yeah, that feels like the appropriate amount of cap locks.

 I won’t attempt any kind of synopsis because it’s just too much story to boil down into a neat little paragraph that will make any kind of coherent sense.
-But, I will say there is a case of girls disappearing, being stuck in a basement cage like every good serial killer is wont to do.
+But, I will say there is a case of girls disappearing, being stuck in a basement cage as every good serial killer is wont to do.
 There are dead bodies.
 There is an FBI takeover.
 There is a prison break.
 There is Anson’s mother.
 There is a weird guy with a lisp and scars on his head.
 There is Porter doing a lot of travelling to figure out just what the fuck 4MK is up to.
 And there are more of Bishop’s diary entries.

 In the end, some things make sense, but this really is a case of raising more questions than it answers.

 So, yeah, that’s about as much as I can tell you.